scalawithcats/scala-with-cats/src/pages/applicatives/index.md

   - `Semigroupal` encompasses
     the notion of composing pairs of contexts.
-    Cats provides an `apply` syntax that
+    Cats provides a [`cats.syntax.apply`][cats.syntax.apply] module
-    combines `Semigroupals` and `Functors` to allow users to join values within a context using arbitrary functions.
+    that makes use of `Semigroupal` and `Functor` to allow users to sequence functions with multiple arguments.

   - `Applicative` extends `Semigroupal` and `Functor`.
     It provides a way of applying functions to parameters within a context.